-Powdered forms of MCT oil, which allow for a more diverse use of MCT oil, costs between $28 $38 and for 3.5 oz.
+Powdered forms of MCT oil, which allow for a more diverse use of MCT oil, costs between $28 - $38 for 3.5 oz.

 As for capsules, the cost of Kiss My Keto’s MCT Oil Capsules is $28 for 300 units.

-Remember that while MCT oil may be more expensive than some brands of coconut oil, it contains only the premium type of oil.
-In other words, MCT oil contains only the type of fat that boosts energy and brain function, while cutting out the other types of saturated fat that could act against your benefit.
-MCT oil supplements also come in a diversity of presentations – powdered, flavored, and in capsules, so you can choose which works best for your lifestyle.
+Remember that while MCT oil may be more expensive than some brands of coconut oil, it contains only premium oil.
+In other words, MCT oil contains only the type of fat that boosts energy and brain function, while cutting out the other types of saturated fat that could act against you.
+MCT oil supplements also come in a diversity of presentations – powdered, flavored and in capsules, so you can choose which works best for your lifestyle.

 While coconut oil wins points for use as a cooking agent and for its lower price, MCT oil is the better choice for supplemental nutrition purposes.